 What is SaaS

-Software as a service (SaaS) is a software distribution model, using which people and companies can access software applications through the internet.
+One of the common SaaS definitions (Software as a service) is that it is a software distribution model, using which people and companies can access software applications through the internet.
 In other words, the applications are hosted by third-party providers (TPPs), meaning that their clients can use software online and don’t need to install and maintain it locally.

 SaaS, also known as on-demand software, is a part of cloud computing.
 The latter is a technological capability of connecting to, storing, and delivering multiple computing services through the internet.